babashka/babashka/README.md

 In the future babashka (1.0.0?) may come with an HTTP client based on the JVM 11 `java.net.http` package that ticks all the boxes (async, HTTP/2, websockets, multi-part file uploads, sane memory usage) and is a suitable replacement for all of the above options.
+If you know about a GraalVM-friendly feature-complete well-maintained library, please reach out!

 ### HTTP over Unix sockets